theRealAph/ScopeLocals/README.md

 thread inheritance, which is useful in systems with many threads and tasks.

+ScopeLocal is in essence a redesign of `ThreadLocal` with a more modern approach. `ThreadLocal` offers unrestricted mutability, designed back when we thought mutability was a good thing.
+`ScopeLocal` restricts mutability, allowing us to reason about the value more precisely and optimize more effectively.

 ## History

 The need for scope locals arose from Project Loom.
 Loom enables a way